 - Select the Number of Questions from the menu.
 The default number of question items is 4 and the maximum is 100.
 If you want fewer than 4 question items, you can select Remove above a question's editor.

-- Optionally, you can select Add unmatched answer choices and choose a number to increase the question's difficulty.
+- Optionally, you can select Add unmatched answer choices and choose a number.
+Unmatched answer choices can increase the question's difficulty.

-- For Answer Order, you can choose Randomly or manually press and drag answers to the positions you want them to appear.
+- Answer Order is set to Randomly by default.
+You can choose Manually to press and drag answers to the positions you want them to appear.

 - Optionally, type feedback for correct and incorrect answers.